bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 The main application file name has to be the same of the main class and starts with capital letter, in this case it is **Simple.java**.
-The Java annotated interface filename is *application name+Itf.java*, in this case it is **SimpleItf.java**.
+The Java annotated interface filename is *application name + Itf.java*, in this case it is **SimpleItf.java**.
 And the code that implements the remote tasks is defined in the *application name + Impl.java* file, in this case it is **SimpleImpl.java**.